-5-6-22 I was lying in bed exhausted and more than usually receptive to sleep. as I started to doze a sound came into my head coming from what I pictured as a glass enclosed building situated in a tree filled setting, of a guitar playing, single note, Dave Brubeck's (I think) in your own sweet way. the sound was neither jazz nor classical. it wasn't played like a love song, the melody purer, deeper, each note distinct and resonant which moved my heart.
+5-6-22 I was lying in bed exhausted and more than usually receptive to sleep. as I started to doze a sound came into my head coming from what I pictured to be a building with large glass windows situated in a tree filled setting, of a guitar playing, single note, Dave Brubeck's (I think) in your own sweet way. an actual sound! the sound was neither jazz nor classical. it wasn't played like a love song, the melody purer, deeper, each note distinct and resonant which moved my heart.